learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_webapp_deployment_with_nodejs.md

 Before being able to work with Azure, you must first create an account [here](https://azure.microsoft.com/en-ca/get-started/azure-portal).
 As mentioned earlier, after creating your account, you can get $100 in Azure credit with the [Github Student Developer Pack](https://education.github.com/pack) if you're an 18+ year old student.

 After creating an account, make sure you have an Azure subscription (such as Azure for Students above) to use.
+See more about the types of subscriptions at Microsoft's official documentation [here](https://learn.microsoft.com/en-us/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings?view=o365-worldwide).

 ## Installation